Giuseppe Cremonini

 Giuseppe Cremonini (25 November 1866 – 9 May 1903) was an Italian operatic tenor who had a prominent opera career in Europe and the United States during the last decade of the nineteenth century.

 Cremonini was born and died in Cremona, Italy.
 Admired for his full lyric voice, he sang a wide repertoire that encompassed the bel canto works of Donizetti and Rossini, the Italian grand opera of Verdi, the verisimo operas of Mascagni, the French operas of Gounod and Massenet, and the German operas of Richard Wagner.
 He sang in several world premieres during his career, including creating the role of Chevalier des Grieux in the original 1893 production of Puccini's Manon Lescaut.
-An immensely popular singer, Cremonini's career was cut short upon his sudden death in 1903 at the age of 36.
+An immensely popular singer, Cremonini's career abruptly ended upon his sudden death in 1903 at the age of 36.

 Biography

 Cremonini was born into an impoverished family with the name Giuseppe Bianchi.
 He studied under a teacher with the surname of Cima.
 Taking on the name Giuseppe Cremonini, he made his professional opera debut in 1889 at the Teatro Politeama in Genoa as Carlo in Donizetti's Linda di Chamounix.
 The following year he performed the role of Wilhelm Meister in Ambroise Thomas's Mignon at both the Teatro Filodrammatico in Milan and the Teatro Coccia in Novara.
 In 1891 he sang the role of Turiddu in Mascagni's Cavalleria rusticana opposite the famous primadonna Hariclea Darclée as Santuzza at the Romanian National Opera.
-That same year she had an enormous successes as the title hero in Mascagni's L'amico Fritz at the opera's premieres in Mantua, Faenza and Palermo.
-In 1892 she made his Covent Garden debut as Nadir in Bizet's Les pêcheurs de perles and sang the role of Alfredo in Verdi's La traviata with the company.
+That same year he had enormous success as the title hero in Mascagni's L'amico Fritz at the opera's premieres in Mantua, Faenza and Palermo.
+In 1892 he made his Covent Garden debut as Nadir in Bizet's Les pêcheurs de perles and sang the role of Alfredo in Verdi's La traviata with the company.

 On 1 February 1893, Cremonini created the role of Chevalier des Grieux in the world premiere of Puccini's Manon Lescaut at the Teatro Regio di Torino.
 It was the first time of many that he would sing opposite Cesira Ferrani, who originated the role of Manon.
 In 1894 Cremonini and Ferrani reprised their roles at Manon Lescauts La Scala premiere and sang opposite each other in the world premiere of Alberto Franchetti's Il fior d'Alpe as Paolo and Maria.

 In addition to Manon Lescaut, Cremonini also appeared in operas at the Teatro Colón in Buenos Aires, Teatro Costanzi in Rome, and at the Teatro Real in Madrid in 1893 and 1894.
 His performances included such roles as Turiddu, the Assad in Karl Goldmark's Die Königin von Saba, and the title role in Wagner's Lohengrin among others.
 He also sang the title role in the world premiere of Pietro Vallini's Il Voto at the Teatro Costanzi in 1894.